Lawrence’s 3 TDs lead No. 1 Clemson to 41-23 win vs Virginia

 ONE-HANDED PICK

-Clemson defensive back Andrew Booth had an incredible Odell Beckham Jr.-like grab for an end-zone interception that ended a strong, third-quarter drive for the Cavaliers.
+Booth made an incredible Odell Beckham Jr.-like grab for an end-zone interception that ended a strong, third-quarter drive for the Cavaliers.
 Booth, you might remember, was made to ride the team managers’ bus home from Louisville instead of the team plane last season when he was ejected for hitting a Cardinals player in the helmet.

 UP NEXT